 They offer only 3 predefined plans, against the already traditional 5.
 The prospecting visitor can get a detailed feature comparison chart to compare packages.
 Take a look at their CTA (call-to-action).
 It doesn't say BUY NOW, it doesn't say TRY FOR FREE.
 A prospect can customize his price, by tailoring the package to his own needs and wallet.
 This is what we call self-service pipeline done right!
 The whole process is very fluid and extremely user friendly.
 It offers the user a step-by-step guide to help tailor the right package for his business.

-Last but not least, notice that the whole offer shows multiple conversion paths featuring a phone number, a demo request and a free marketing assessment.
+Last but not least, notice that the offer shows multiple conversion paths featuring a phone number, a demo request, and a free marketing assessment.
 Combined, their pricing display is unbelievably clear and user-friendly.
-All this price transparency and user price customization significantly increases the comfort level for the prospect before getting a bill for the whole year upfront.
+All this price transparency and user price customization significantly increase the comfort level for the prospect before getting a bill for the whole year upfront.
 Just brilliant.

 No 3rd party integrations.
 No hidden costs.
 No wasted time.